 I can’t tell anymore which is which because my thoughts are rarely my own and, most days, things just swirl together until my head is pounding like an off-beat drum.

-People go missing all the time these days and most of them never come home.
+People go missing all of the time and most of them never return home.
 Sometimes they are found with pieces missing or just in pieces.
-Other times they are just memories, ghosts in the wind.
+Other times they become memories, ghosts in the wind.

 I wonder where she went.
 I wonder if she is still in one piece.
 I wonder if she is a ghost yet.

 How long before I am in pieces or a ghost?
-The monsters have already done their damage to our town, tearing things apart while we hid in a shelter created to withstand catastrophic events, but there have been stories about how they might return to finish us off.
+The monsters have already done damage to our town, tearing things apparent while we hid in the shelter created to withstand catastrophic event, but there have been stories about how they sometimes return to finish the job.

 I hope so.

-Today is Christmas, or at least I am assuming it is based off the way my mother has been crooning along with the carols on the radio all day.
-I am not sure where she got a new one from, I smashed the old one to bits in a fit of rage, but she has been playing these wretched songs over and over since the sun rose.
+Today is Christmas, or at least I am assuming that it is based off the way that my mother has been crooning along with the carols on the radio all day.
+I am not sure when she got a new one after I smashed the old one during a fit of rage, but she has been playing those wretched songs on repeat since the sun rose.

 I hate the holidays more than I hate most days.

-I wonder if he is going to let me out of my room today.
-I have been locked in here for nine days now, ever since I killed Frank, our neighbor, with a gardening shovel.
+I wonder if he will let me out of my room today.
+I have been locked in here for nine whole days now, ever since I killed Frank, our neighbor, with a gardening shovel.

-It was my mother’s fault because she saw something in some magazine about how nature is supposed to help people like me heal before running off to buy everything in the lawn and gardening section on the last remaining home improvement store in town.
+It was my mother’s fault because she read something in a magazine about how nature can heal someone like me.
+She ran into town to buy everything in the lawn and garden section of one of our last remaining home improvement stores, eyes full of hope.

 Frank should have known better than to sneak up on me, his callused hands snaking up the front of my dirt-covered shirt.
-He should have known better than to wrap his hand around my mouth, whispering for me to ‘keep my damn mouth shut’ as he tore me away from garden and back towards the shed.
+He should have known better than to wrap one hand around my mouth, whispering a command for me to ‘keep my damn mouth shut’ as he tore me away from the garden and back towards the shed.

-My father dug a hole behind that same shed, covering the punished man with a large bag of soil and seeds.
+My father dug a whole behind that same shed, covering the punished man with a large bag of soil and seeds.

 I hope it’s orchids; great big ones with blue and yellow petals.

 He stopped letting me watch television that day.
-He believes that the images I am subjected to while staring at it have caused me to grow violent, but I don’t agree.
-He only blames the television because, when he found me, I was perched atop Frank’s chest and was burying my handheld shovel into his chest over and over again.
+He thinks that allowing me to see the images that flash across the screen have caused me to grow violent, which is why he found me perched atop Frank’s chest burying the handheld shovel into it over and over again.

-It hadn’t mattered one bit to me that the man had stopped fighting fifteen stabs prior because there was something comforting about the way the motion felt and I don’t think the television is to blame for that at all.
+It hadn’t bothered me one bit that the man had stopped struggling fifteen stabs prior because there was something comforting about the way the motion felt and, quite frankly, I don’t think the television is to blame for that.

 If anything, he should blame the monsters for what I have become because they are the real culprits behind this mess.

-Well, to be fair to him, I had watched television the night before and then had to be ‘taught a lesson’ because something I had seen had made me feel like lighting the kitchen table on fire.
+Though, to be fair to him, I had watched television the night before and then had to be ‘taught a lesson’ because something I had seen made me feel like the kitchen table needed to be lit on fire.

 Some places still don’t have power.
 Or water.
 Or life.

-I had watched on the video as their bodies hit the water-logged ground, shaking the earth so hard it actually split in certain areas.
+I had watched the video that showed their giant bodies hitting the water-logged ground, the earth shaking so hard that it actually split.

-Those who had gathered around to witness the event should have been wary of the newcomers, but they weren’t.
-In fact, even though local law enforcement strictly warned against it, people ran from their houses to greet them.
+Those who gathered to bear witness to the event should have been wary of the newcomers, but they weren’t.
+In fact, even though local law enforcement strictly warned against it, people began to run from their homes to greet them.

-Then they opened their red eyes and stood up, my freshly escaped monsters, and began to rip people apart just as they had told me they were going to do when they were still trapped inside of my head.
+Then they opened their red eyes and stood up, my freshly freed monsters, and began to rip those people apart just as they had told me they would doo when they were still trapped inside of my head.

 Just like paper.

-My father, who was not the least bit pleased with the way I chose to punish our handsy neighbor, used his fist instead of his voice that night to say the things he couldn’t bring himself to.
+My father, who was not the least bit pleased with the manner in which I chose to punish our hands neighbor, used his fists instead of his voice that night to say the things he couldn’t bring himself too.

-A split lip said ‘I regret allowing your mother to give birth to you’.
-A blackened eye said ‘you should have put down that lighter the first time I told you to’.
-A broken arm said ‘you should have given Frank what he wanted because now I have to clean up the mess you have made’.
-A kick to the ribs shouted ‘you deserve the kind of life I have given you’.
+A split lip said ‘I regret allowing your mother to give birth to you.’
+A black eye said ‘you are nothing but a burden.’
+A broken arm said ‘you should have given Frank what he wanted because now I have to clean up your mess.’
+A kick to the ribs shouted ‘you deserve the kind of life I have given to you.’

-He believes that people like him and Frank should be given what they want the moment that they want it.
-He takes from my mother the same way that Frank tried to take from me only, instead of letting Frank win, I stabbed him before he ever had a chance to get close.
+He believes that people like he and Frank should be given what they want the moment that they want it.
+He takes from my mother the same way that Frank tried to take from me, but I am not my mother.
+I am not her and I buried my shoved deep into his chest before he had a chance to get what he wanted.

-My father once told me that people like my mother, my sister, and I only serve one purpose and that is to give, even when we don’t want to.
+My father once told me that people like my mother, sister, and I not serve one purpose and that purpose is to give, even when we don’t want to.

-I never knew that monsters actually existed until they took up residence in my mind but I was so very wrong.
-Up until that day, I thought they were just a myth but, the morning after my seventeenth, I woke up a completely different person than I remember being when I went to bed the night prior.
+I never knew monsters were real until they took up residence inside of my mind.
+Up until that day I thought they were nothing but a mere myth but, the morning of my seventeenth birthday, I woke up a completely different person than I had gone to bed as.

-The next morning, I woke up to the sound of their voices inside of my head.
-They whispered to me all at one time, showing me what they had planned for the world.
+That morning I woke up to the sound of their voices inside my head; a cluster of sounds.
+They whispered to me in different tones, showing me what they were planning for the world.

 It was a simple plan: kill everyone.

 I told my father about the monsters but all it did was make him angry.
-He disappeared for a few hours, returning later in a drunken haze with a bag full of multi-colored pills.
-I didn’t want to take them and so he had to hold me down, forcing those pills down my throat before holding my nose to make sure I swallowed them.
+He disappeared for a few hours and then returned drenched in the smell of booze with a bag of multicolored pills.
+I didn’t want to take them, so he held me down and forced them down my throat.
+I thought I was going to die as he pinned me there, holding my nose closed until I swallowed.

-He sat at the edge of my bed with his hands ball into fists, glaring at me until I stopped trying to throw them back up.
+He sat on the edge of my bed that night, his fists balled tightly until I stopped trying to cram my fingers down my throat to throw them up.

-Once they kicked in, I slept for two and a half days; I spent the whole time trapped in a nightmare.
+Once they kicked in I slept for two and a half days, trapped in a nightmare the entire time.

-My mother was there when I finally woke up, my bedsheets stained with sweat and vomit, and I remember her handing me a bottle.
-She smiled as I drank and she cleaned me up, the bruise under her eye still fresh and purple.
+My mother was there when I woke up, my bedsheets stained with sweat and vomit.
+She handed me a bottle, smiling as I drank the burning liquid.
+She cleaned me up but I couldn’t focus on her smile, not with the fresh purple bruise under her eye.

-She told me that, when I wouldn’t wake up and then dirtied my sheets, he had taken his anger out on her.
+She told me that when she couldn’t wake me up and I had dirtied my sheets he had gotten angry, taking it out on her as I slept.